InfantLab/Help-Yourself/README.md

 Help-Yourself
 =============

-All the words and picture from Caspar's first novel.
-This work is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+All the words and picture from Caspar's first novel, Help Yourself.

+This work is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License. http://creativecommons.org/licenses/by-sa/3.0/

+So help yourself.

+Caspar

+caspar@onemonkey.org
+Jan 2013